ligato/docs/docs/developer-guide/control-flows.md

 ### Example: Unnumbered Interface

 This example discusses the use of unnumbered interfaces.
 You configure an unnumbered interface without an IP address.
-However, this interface can borrow an IP address from another interface referred to as a target interface.
+This interface borrows an IP address from another interface referred to as a target interface.
 You must configure the target interface with at least one IP address.

-Normally, the VPP agent represents a given VPP interface using a single key-value pair.
-Depending on this key alone would only ensure that the target interface exists when a dependent object is being created.
+Normally, the VPP agent represents a VPP interface using a single key-value pair.
+Depending on this key alone would only ensure that the target interface exists when you create a dependent object.

 !!!
 Note
     The paragraph above only refers to a VPP interface.
 It does not refer to a VPP interface configured with an IP address.

 You can restrict an object's existence based on IP addresses assigned to an interface.
-To accomplish this, every VPP interface value must derive a unique key-value pair for each assigned address.
-The KV Scheduler can then reference IP address assignments and build dependencies around them.
+To do this, every VPP interface value must derive a unique key-value pair for each assigned address.
+The KV Scheduler references IP address assignments and build dependencies around them.

 An unnumbered interface derives a single value from every interface.
-The key can indicate if the interface has at least one assigned IP address.
+The key indicates if the interface has at least one assigned IP address.

-Here is an example:
+Key for interface with IP address:
 ```
 vpp/interface/<interface-name>/has-ip/<true/false>
 ```

-Dependency for an unnumbered interface can reference this key:
+Reference key for an unnumbered interface dependency:
 ```
 vpp/interface/<interface-name-to-borrow-IP-from>/has-ip/true
 ```

 ---

 For more complex cases, you can define a dependency based on the presence and value of an assigned IP address.
-To achieve this, you derive an empty value for each assigned IP address with key template.
+To do this, you derive an empty value for each assigned IP address with key template.

-Here is an example of a key template:
+Key template:
 ```
 vpp/interface/address/<interface-name>/<address>
 ```

 This complicates the situation for unnumbered interfaces.
 They can't reference a key of a specific value.
-Instead, they would need a wildcard key to match any address-representing key.
+Instead, they need a wildcard key to match any address-representing key.
 A single match satisfies the dependency.

-Here is an example of a wildcard key:
+Example wildcard key:
 ```
 vpp/interface/address/<interface-name>/*
 ```

 The KV Scheduler offers a more generic solution than wildcards.
-The dependency is expressed using a callback denoted as `AnyOf`.
+It expresses the dependency using the `AnyOf` callback.
 The callback returns `true` or `false` for a given key.
 A callback returning `true`, for at least one of the existing configured or derived keys, satisfies the dependency.

-Lastly, an unnumbered interface can exist even if one or more IP addresses are not available.
+Lastly, an unnumbered interface can exist even if you lack one or more IP addresses.
 In this case, an unnumbered interface is derived from the interface value and processed by a separate `UnnumberedIfDescriptor` descriptor.
 This derived value uses the `AnyOf` callback to trigger an IP address borrow action once the IP addresses become available.

-The control-flow diagram below also shows that the removal of the borrowed IP address does not impact an unnumbered interface configuration.
+The control-flow diagram below shows that the removal of the borrowed IP address does not impact an unnumbered interface configuration.
 The interface first returns the address before the address itself is deleted.
 You end up with an interface running in L2 mode without an IP address.

 ![CFD][cfd-unnumbered]